-The purpose of the Master of Arts in Transformational Leadership (M.A.T.L) is to prepare emerging and established leaders for ministry and service in churches, parachurch organizations, civic organizations, non-profit organizations, and businesses with global reach.
+The purpose of the Master of Arts in Transformational Leadership (M.A.T.L) is to prepare emerging and established leaders for ministry and service in churches, parachurch organizations, civic organizations, non-profit organizations, and businesses.
 A growing number of churches and organizations in America and around the world, as well as global mission agencies, are large and highly complex organizations.
 These organizations require increasing levels of leadership sophistication.
-Persons prepared through this program will be equipped to take on leadership in these fluid and continually growing ministry endeavors.
+Persons prepared through this program will be equipped to take on leadership in these fluid and continually growing endeavors.
 The M.A.T.L. is a cooperative venture between Bethel Seminary and designated partner organizations which provide a supervised leadership context and sponsor an individual student or student cohort group.
-This unique educational setting provides a day-to-day leadership context for study, leadership development, spiritual and personal formation, and ministry application.
+This unique educational setting provides a day-to-day leadership context for study, leadership development, spiritual and personal formation, and practical application.
 The program allows non-resident students currently serving in supervised leadership settings to complete the degree requirements through technology-mediated delivery, with a mixture of distance courses, local, on-site mentored leadership courses, and on-campus intensives taught at the St. Paul campus.
-A hallmark of this program is the link among classroom learning, peer interaction among the cohort group, and practical application in the supervised leadership context of the student.
+A hallmark of this program is the link between classroom learning, peer interaction among the cohort group, and practical application in the supervised leadership context of the student.

 The objectives of the program are as follows: